stateful/vscode-runme/README-platform.md

 Stateful combines the power of interactive DevOps Notebooks with a robust set of features designed to streamline your development and operational processes.
 There are two major pieces:

 - **Stateful Extension**: A super set of the open-source Runme project, offering enhanced features for authentication, collaboration, and security, making it ideal for teams and enterprises.
-- **Stateful Platform**: A SaaS solution that integrates with GitHub and Slack, serving as a collaboration hub for finding, launching, running, sharing, and troubleshooting Notebooks and their metadata.
+- **Stateful Cloud**: A SaaS solution that integrates with GitHub and Slack, serving as a collaboration hub for finding, launching, running, sharing, and troubleshooting Notebooks and their metadata.

 <br />